rezich/jrc/README.md

 jrc
 ===

-this is an experiment to make a thing that sorta acts like Rails' command-line program, basically using the compiler to do scripting, sorta.
+this is an experiment to make a thing that sorta acts like Rails' or Django's command-line utilities. it's cool because it means your metaprogram is a command-line utility you can just run wherever, and you can add all kinds of contextual functionality to it.

 setup
 -----